 The aim of organising your kitchen cupboards is to give everything its own space, with things you use most frequently being the easiest to access.

-- Pan-lid organisers If space is limited and you can't accommodate lids together with your pans, consider a pan-lid organiser that mounts inside the cabinet door.
+• Pan-lid organisers If space is limited and you can't accommodate lids together with your pans, consider a pan-lid organiser that can be mounted inside the cabinet door.
 You can get similar solutions to store clingfilm and tin foil in this otherwise dead space.

 Corner cupboards offer lots of space, but it's hard to access items stored right at the back.
 Installing a cupboard carousel will help, as they pull out to provide access to items that would otherwise be hard to reach.